-Islamic Interest Tours
+Islamic Interest Tours to Iraq

 Iraq is the second most important country for Shiite Muslims, has a wealth of mosques and shrines, and YPT can of course arrange Islamic interest tours.

-Ancient History Tours
+Ancient History Iraqi Tours

 But Islam is of course relatively recent history.
 As the cradle of Western Civilisation, Iraq is filled with ziggurats, temples and cities such as Babylon dating from ancient days.
 Young Pioneer Tours can arrange projects related to academia and can facilitate travel in Iraq for documentarists, conservationists, ethnologists, archaeologists and historians both to put you in touch with local experts but also to start field research projects.